G2Lab/PrecisionChain/README.md

 - [MULTICHAIN DIR] = Directory where multichain data is being stored in <br/>
 - [COHORT KEYS] = OMOP concept codes used to define the cohort e.g. OMOP code 201826 to select patients with Type II diabetes diagnosis.
 Multiple keys can be provided.
 Please separate keys with ','. <br/>
 - [SEARCH KEYS] = OMOP concept codes to extract within the cohort e.g. OMOP code 44790340 extract all drugs taken by cohort.
 Multiple keys can be provided.
 Please separate keys with ','. <br/>
+- [VIEW_CLINICAL] QueryClinical = Option of domain or person.
+Domain view takes a cohortKey and returns data for that cohort.
+Person view extracts all clinical data for a given set of patients.
+Both results can be filtered by SearchKey which filters the clinical information returned. <br/>
-- [VIEW]QueryVariant = Option of variant, person or MAF.
+- [VIEW_GENETIC]QueryVariant = Option of variant, person or MAF.
 Variant view extracts all data for a given set of positions.
 Person view extracts all genotypes for a given set of patients.
 MAF view extracts all variants within a certain MAF range. <br/>
-- [VIEW]QueryCombination = Option of variant, gene, MAF or clinical.
-Variant view extracts all genes associated with given set of variants.
-Gene view extracts all variants for given genes.
-MAF view extracts all variants within a certain MAF range for a given gene.
-Clinical view extracts variant information in a given gene for patients in a specified clinical cohort <br/>
+- [VIEW_COMBINATION] QueryCombination = Option of variant or clinical.
+Variant view extracts clinical information for patients with the searched variant (position and genotype).Clinical view extracts variant information in a given gene for patients in a specified clinical cohort <br/>
 - [CHROMOSOMES] = Chromsomes to search.
 Multiple chromosomes can be provided.
 Please separate with ','.
 Only necessary if [VIEW] = Variant OR Person <br/>
 - [GENOTYPES] = Genotypes to extract from each variant i.e. '0/0', '1/0', '1/1'.
 Only necessary if [VIEW] = Variant <br/>
 - [PERSON_IDS] = Person IDs to search.
 Multiple IDs can be provided.
 Please separate with ','.
 Only necessary if [VIEW] = Person <br/>